Alpes-de-Haute-Provence is a department located in the southeastern region of France, in the heart of

 Mountain Peaks and Notable Roads

-In the Haute-Ubaye region, the mountain peaks exceed 3000 meters above sea level, and all the passes are close to or above 2000 m altitude.
-The department has one of the highest roads in Europe, the main road D64, which reaches 2802 meters near the Col de la Bonette (2715 m) and connects the region of Barcelonnette to the Tinée and Vésubie valleys.
+In the Haute-Ubaye region, the mountain peaks exceed 3,000 meters above sea level, and all passes are located close to or above 2,000 meters.
+The department has one of the highest roads in Europe, the main road D64, which reaches 2802 metres near the Col de la Bonette (2715 m) and connects the region of Barcelonnette to the Tinée and Vésubie valleys.

 Climate Characteristics

-The climate of the Alpes-de-Haute-Provence department is a Mediterranean climate that changes with altitude and latitude.
-In the lower valleys and flat lands, an inland Mediterranean climate prevails, while it is more mixed in the hills.
+The climate of the Alpes-de-Haute-Provence department is Mediterranean, with variations by altitude and latitude.
+In the lower valleys and flatlands, an inland Mediterranean climate prevails, whereas it is more mixed in the hills.
 The valley of the Ubaye is characteristic of the inner

-Alps, with a marked continentality.
+Alps, characterised by a pronounced continentality.
 Winters are very harsh, with stormy summers.

 Access Challenges